francoism90/asus-router/README.md

 It seems most nvram settings are the same for ASUS routers, and are being synced when using AiMesh.
 The adjusted nvram settings have been tested on the ASUS RT-AX58U v1 + ASUS ZenWiFi AX XT8 (AiMesh node).

-To be sure the nvram doesn't (soft-)brick your router/APs, please `nvram dump` first, and save the current nvram dump somewhere safe!
+To be sure the nvram adjustments doesn't (soft-)brick your router/APs, please `nvram dump` first, and save the current nvram dump somewhere safe!

 A massive shoutout goes out to the contributes on my previous [gist](https://gist.github.com/francoism90/3dede7973354d067c41bff5e54203fe9/), and members of the [SNBForums](https://www.snbforums.com/)!

+> Please note: do not ask for any support on the SNBForums, ASUS or any (official) Merlin related projects.
+See the Troubleshooting section to reset any changes, or remove any adjustments first if you need to ask for support/help.

 ## Getting started